Author

 The Consolation Gift (alt. title, A Little Strange)

-Obsessing over what once was…and what could again possibly be…she proposes a trial separation from her husband, and against the advice of her therapist, sets off for the conference with a plan to present her former assistant with a lighthearted “consolation gift” to make amends for the award recognition he never received, building up their anticipated reunion in ways that might not quite be in touch with reality.
+Obsessing over what once was…and what could possibly be…Ellie proposes a trial separation from her husband and against the advice of her therapist, sets off for the conference with a grand scheme to present her former assistant with a lighthearted “consolation gift” to make amends for the award he never received, building up their anticipated reunion in ways that might not quite be in touch with reality.

 [70,000 words]